The Living Lab

 Overview

 Social media has become a part of everyday life for many people.
+Parents often share information about their children but we don’t know a lot about children’s perspectives on such sharing.
 In this study, children and parents are told a story about mothers who use social media to post videos of their children and of themselves.
-Across scenarios, we ask children and parents if the posts should remain up or be taken down.
-We are interested in learning if children and adults think the same way or differently about informational autonomy.
+We manipulate whether the posts are positive or negative and who they are about.
+Across scenarios, we ask children and parents if the posts should remain up or be taken down and we are interested in how these factors (valance and content) affect their decision making.
 We think talking about these concerns is important in navigating social media usage and also helps support parent-child relationships when online.

 Results